gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 If Teleport discovery shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
 This creates a limitation because EKS clusters must be created by users with the same IAM role as Teleport otherwise if an EKS cluster is created by a different IAM role/federated user, Teleport does not have access to that cluster!
 For security purposes, it is not recommended running Teleport with the user's role.

-If the Teleport agent is running with a different IAM role, it is required that its IAM role is mapped into a Kubernetes RBAC group.
+If the Teleport agent is running with a different IAM role, it is required that its IAM role maps into a Kubernetes RBAC group.
 This can be configured by appending an extra entry into `configmap/aws-auth`.

 The `configmap` has the following format: